devonestes/assertions/README.md

 ### Importing

-If you only want some assertions in a given module, all assertions are available for importing into any test you want.
+If you only want some assertions in a given module, then import just the functions that you want to use.
+Otherwise you can simply call `import Assertions` and all assertions will be directly available to your test code.

 ```elixir
 def UsersTest do